zydou/arti/crates/tor-hsservice/README.md

  * Vanguard relays for resistance to path discovery
  * Descriptor encryption keys,
    so that only certain clients to connect to the service.
+  * Removal of old keys and state information.
+    (Currently, the on-disk state will grow slowly but without bound, with sensitive information retained indefinitely.)

 ## Reference